Illustration of a bodybuilder doing an Arm Day workout to build bigger arm muscles.

 • Incline curls demand less shoulder stability than lying dumbbell curls, but they also don’t challenge your biceps under as deep of a stretch.

 • Preacher curls have the same resistance curve as lying dumbbell curls, and they’re quite stable, which is great.
 However, the biceps are shortened at the shoulder joint.
-That’s fine for your short heads but less so for your long heads.
+That’s fine for the short head of your biceps but less so for the long head.

 • Hammer curls are great for your brachialis and brachioradialis.